RaphaelIT7/gmod-holylib/README.md

 > ToDo: Finish the documentation below and make it more detailed.<br>

 #### string bf_read:\_\_tostring()
-Returns the a formated string.<br>
+Returns the a formatted string.<br>
 Format: `bf_read [%i]`<br>
 `%i` -> size of data in bits.<br>